 2. Certificate II in Stoneworking

-An entry-level qualification that provides fundamental skills and knowledge in stonemasonry.
+An entry-level qualification that provides fundamental skills and knowledge to become a stonemasonry.
 Includes basic techniques in cutting, shaping, and finishing stone, along with an introduction to the tools and equipment used in the trade.

 3. Diploma or Advanced Diploma in Building and Construction

-While not exclusively for stonemasonry, these qualifications can provide a broader understanding of the construction industry, which can be beneficial for a stonemason.
+While not exclusively for stonemasonry, these qualifications can provide a broader understanding of the construction industry, which can be beneficial to becoming a stonemason.
 Covers project management, construction planning, contract administration, and other relevant areas.

 4. Health and Safety Certifications